EpicGamesExt/raddebugger/README.md

 - `lib_raddbgi_cons`: The RADDBGI construction library, for making RADDBGI debug info.
-- `raddbgi_convert`: Our legacy-debug-info-to-RADDBGI converters.
-Right now this includes a working PDB-to-RADDBGI converter, and an in-progress DWARF-to- RADDBGI converter.
-These converters can be built both as helper codebase layers or with a command line interface frontend.
+- `raddbgi_from_pdb`: Our PDB-to-RADDBGI converter.
+Can be used as a helper codebase layer, or built as an executable with a command line interface frontend.
+- `raddbgi_from_dwarf`: Our in-progress DWARF-to-RADDBGI converter.
 - `raddbgi_dump`: Our RADDBGI textual dumping utility.

 ## Development Setup Instructions